strongloop-community/loopback-example-middleware/README.md

 #How do you create a custom error message for all errors?
 1. Create a [single function](https://github.com/strongloop/loopback-faq-middleware/blob/master/server/server.js#L33-l41) that all errors are passed to.
 2. [Set `app.get('remoting').errorHandler` to call a custom error handler](https://github.com/strongloop/loopback-faq-middleware/blob/master/server/server.js#L23-l31).
-3. Create a [`custom-error`](https://github.com/strongloop/loopback-faq-middleware/blob/master/server/middleware/custom-error.js) middleware to handle errors not thrown by the `loopback.rest()` middleware.
+3. Create a [`custom error middleware`](https://github.com/strongloop/loopback-faq-middleware/blob/master/server/middleware/custom-error.js) to handle errors not thrown by the `loopback.rest()` middleware.